sethitow/bike-serial-number/README.md

 The server provided facilities to encode a new serial code given a set of bike facts.
 The UI does not currently expose this in any way.
 A form could be created to allow the user to create a new serial code.

 ### Authentication
-Authorization currently consists of a hardcoded bearer token that is checked by the server.
+The Login button is currently not functional and authorization currently consists of a hardcoded bearer token that is checked by the server.
 This could be expanded to use a single sign-on provider.